hcarnes/hcarnes.github.io/_posts/2018-07-29-switch_javascript.md

 It has more conditions, and now it's harder to tell what's going on.
 If you have a variable that you are testing against multiple conditions and find yourself repeating `else if` over and over, it is probably a good time to explore using a `switch` statement because it's more readable.

 ## Switch to the rescue!
 If you understand how the `switch` statement works, you can easily refactor this code.
 Every `switch` statement has an expression to be evaluated.
 In the example below, `true` is being evaluated.
 Each case is tested against this expression.
 If there is a match, the code will execute and the `break` keyword will signal the code to stop.
-If you don't include the `break` keyword, the code will keep testing all cases.
+If you don't include the `break` keyword, the code will continue testing all cases.

 <img src="https://i.imgur.com/WFtRmyf.png" alt="rescue_cat" width="400px"/>